-I love a good antique market, but I tend to get a little overwhelmed.
+I love a good antique market, but I tend to get a little overwhelmed at all the stuff.

 Since it was decently priced, I decided to buy this SUGAR MOLD and add a few grain sack stripes to decorate it vintage style.

-At first glance, all sugar molds look dingy and dirty.
+At first glance, all vintage sugar molds look dingy and dirty.
 Well, let me backtrack.